NicholasARossi/dunlop_lab_auxiliary/README.md

 # dunlop_lab_auxiliary
 ### A collection of Scripts to make lab work easier
 This repository is a central location for making day to day lab tasks more automated and easier.
-Belowe is a description of each one and its intended function.
+Below is a description of each one and its intended function.
 These scripts were written by Zachary Hiens and Nicholas Rossi.

 ### List of functions: